narges-mhm/nargesmhm.github.io/index.md

 - Random Processes, University of Rochester, Fall 2020 and Fall 2021

-- Network Science Analytics, University of Rochester, Spring 2021
+- Network Science Analytics, University of Rochester, Spring 2021 and Spring 2023

 - Microwave and Antenna lab instructor, Tehran Polytechnique, Spring 2014 and Spring 2015